Rebaelliun: History

-Fabiano Penna Corrêa (guitars) had been involved with the Brazilian death/black metal band Horned God, with whom he released an album through the French label Listenable Records.
-A few years later, he formed The Ordher with Nephasth members Fabio Lentino and Mauricio Weimar, releasing their debut album, Weaponize, on October 23, 2007, via the death metal specialist label Unique Leader Records.
+Fabiano Penna Corrêa (guitars) was involved with Brazilian death/black metal band Horned God, with whom he released an album through French label Listenable Records.
+A few years later, he formed The Ordher with Nephasth members Fabio Lentino and Mauricio Weimar, releasing their debut album, Weaponize, on October 23, 2007, via Unique Leader Records.
 Poland's Empire Records licensed the album and released it in late March 2008.
 Penna later resumed playing for Rebaelliun.

-Sandro Moreira (drums) joined the long-standing Brazilian death metal band Mental Horror.
+Sandro Moreira (drums) joined Brazilian death metal band Mental Horror.
 He played drums on their third and most successful album, Blemished Redemption, released in 2007.
 The album was issued through Mutilation Records in Brazil, with Germany's Animate Records handling the vinyl release, while Poland's Empire Records licensed and released the album in mid-August 2007.
 Moreira subsequently returned to Rebaelliun.

 Marcello Marzari (vocals/bass) worked for the tattoo and piercing company Renegade Studio.
 It is unclear whether he continued this occupation after leaving Rebaelliun prior to the release of their 2001 album Annihilation.
-Marzari later joined the Brazilian death metal band Abhorrence, signed to the French label Listenable Records.
+Marzari later joined Brazilian death metal band Abhorrence, signed to Listenable Records.

-Little was heard from Lohy Fabiano (bass/vocals on Annihilation) and guitarist Ronaldo Lima until Fabiano Penna's announcement about the band's reunion in 2015 and the subsequent release of their 2016 album, The Hell's Decrees.
+Lohy Fabiano and Ronaldo Lima were quiet until Fabiano Penna announced the band's 2015 reunion and the 2016 release of The Hell's Decrees.

 On February 27, 2018, it was announced that guitarist Fabiano Penna had died.

-In July 2021, Rebaelliun announced that they had begun recording a new album, which was expected to be released in 2022.
+In July 2021, Rebaelliun announced that they had begun recording a new album, expected to be released in 2022.